K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Methods

 \subsection{Calculation of Cluster Centroids}

-As mentioned at the start of \Cref{sec:methods}, an alternative method for computing cluster centroids is required.
-Although angle-based variations of K-Means do exist --- such as Spherical K-Means \cite{dhillon2001concept,nguyen2008gene,hornik2012spherical} whereby data-points are projected onto the unit-hypersphere via normalization and distance is defined by cosine \emph{dissimilarity} --- centroids are still computed by taking the mean of all points within a given cluster, an approach which does not apply to \Cref{eq:modelb}: \begin{itemize} \item We have a requirement for polarity-agnosticism, whereby antipodal TD signals are clustered together, and these signals will largely cancel (negate each other) when averaged. \item A large fraction of pixels are background (composed of zero-mean noise), having a random angle, and therefore are associated to clusters at random, leading to significant biases if included in the sample mean, and it is highly undesirable for background noise to dominate the learned centroids. \end{itemize} Instead, we desire a unit-vector pointing in the direction of the non-noise portion of the given cluster to define the centroid.
+As was mentioned at the end of \Cref{sec:background}, an alternative method for computing cluster centroids is required.
+Although angle-based variations of K-Means do exist --- such as Spherical K-Means \cite{dhillon2001concept,nguyen2008gene,hornik2012spherical} whereby data-points are projected onto the unit-hypersphere via normalization and distance is defined by cosine \emph{dissimilarity} --- centroids are still computed by taking the mean of all points within a given cluster, an approach which does not apply to \Cref{eq:modelb}: \begin{itemize} \item We have a requirement for polarity-agnosticism, whereby antipodal TD signals are clustered together, and these signals will largely cancel (negate each other) if averaged. \item A large fraction of pixels are background (composed of zero-mean noise), having a random angle, and therefore are associated to clusters at random, leading to significant biases if included in the sample mean, and it is highly undesirable for background noise to dominate (or affect at all) the learned centroids. \end{itemize} Similarly, while angular distance metrics can be used with K-Medoids, centroids are selected to minimize intra-cluster distance and would be \emph{strongly} influenced by large fractions of background noise (random angles).
+Instead, we desire a unit-vector pointing in the direction of the non-noise portion of the given cluster to define the centroid.
 The method needs to be polarity-agnostic, however we do not actually know, a priori, whether both positive and negative examples are present.
 Given the set of points, $\mathscr{S}_i$, associated with cluster, $i$, we construct the union set,

 made up of the cluster, $\mathscr{S}_i$, and its negated points, $-\mathscr{S}_i$.
 From $\mathscr{S}_i^{\pm}$, the centroid can be found as the direction of greatest variance (the first principal component from the sample covariance of $\mathscr{S}_i^{\pm}$), allowing higher amplitude signals (having a greater signal to noise ratio) to have greater influence, effectively eliminating the influence of background noise (those random-angle data-points near the origin).